mennolui/wp-foyer/README.txt

 = Can I add my own slide formats? =
 Yes, this is possible if you know how to write WordPress templates, and how to register PHP functions to WordPress plugin hooks.
 Have a look at how the plugin adds slide formats itself, in includes/class-foyer.php.
 More documentation for developers is coming soon.

+= The top/bottom or left/right part of my image is missing, why? =
+All images are displayed in a way that they fully cover the display.
+So if your display has a landscape orientation, and you upload an image with portrait orientation, the image will still cover the entire width of the display, which is great.
+But of course the top and bottom part of that image will not be visible.
+The greater the difference between the display orientation and the uploaded image orientation, the greater the top/bottom part or left/right part that will be invisble.

+The plugin always displays the center-middle part of each image.
+So if the important part of your image is in the top part of the image, that might not be visible.
+You might have to crop that image before uploading and adding to a slide.

+If you want to have full control you can always create and upload images that have the exact same orientation and proportions as your display.
+For most displays this is 1920x1080 pixels (landscape) or 1080x1920 (portrait).
+That way the images will be 100% visible.

 = My changes are not directly visible on my displays, what's happening? = Changes to displays, channels and slides are never instantly visible on your digital signs.
 Each digital sign tries to contact your website every 5 minutes to see if you made any changes.
 If so and you changed the channel for a display, the new channel will be shown right after the slide that is currently being displayed.
 For any other changes, like adding slides, the new slides will be shown right after a full cycle of the slides that are currently being displayed.

 == Screenshots ==